Business events occur all the time in the world and Apache Kafka is the leading technology to store and process these events in real time.

 From Apache Kafka security, authentication, and RBAC, to cloud data security and monitoring, learn how to use Confluent Cloud's security features to meet all your security and compliance needs.

-In this course, we will look at some of the specific Stream Governance features in Confluent Cloud.
+In this course, we look at some of the specific Stream Governance features in Confluent Cloud.
 You will have an opportunity to try out many of these features in the hands-on exercises.

 Data mesh is a framework for decentralized domain-driven architectures, with data as a product, that is self-service, and with strong governance models.
 Learn the benefits of data mesh and how it works.